 Injuries and Illnesses

 Welders, cutters, solderers, and brazers risk injury on the job.
-They are often exposed to a number of hazards, including very hot materials and the intense light created by the arc.
-They wear safety shoes, heat-resistant gloves, goggles, masks with protective lenses, and other equipment to prevent burns and eye injuries and to protect them from falling objects.
+They may be exposed to a number of hazards, including fumes, very hot materials, and intense light created by the arc.
+Workers avoid injuries by following safety procedures and using personal protective equipment, such as welding helmets, hearing protection, and heat-resistant gloves.

 Work Schedules

-Most welders, cutters, solderers, and brazers work full time, and overtime is common.
+Most welders, cutters, solderers, and brazers work full time, and some work more than 40 hours per week.
 Many manufacturing firms have two or three 8- to 12-hour shifts each day, allowing the firm to continue production around the clock if needed.
 As a result, welders, cutters, solderers, and brazers may work evenings and weekends.

-A high school diploma or equivalent, combined with technical and on-the-job training, is typically required for anyone to become a welder, cutter, solderer, or brazer.
+Welders, cutters, solderers, and brazers typically need a high school diploma or equivalent, combined with technical and on-the-job training, to enter the occupation.

 Education & Training

-Although numerous employers are willing to hire inexperienced entry-level workers and train them on the job, many prefer to hire workers who have been through training or credentialing programs.
-Even entry-level workers with formal technical training still receive several months of on-the-job training.
+Although some employers hire inexperienced entry-level workers and train them on the job, many prefer to hire workers who have completed training or credentialing programs.
+Entry-level workers with formal technical training still receive several months of on-the-job training.

 Licenses, Certifications, and Registrations

-Courses leading to certification are offered at many welding schools.
+Professional organizations offer courses leading to general certification.
 For example, the American Welding Society offers the Certified Welder designation.

-Some employers pay the cost of training and testing for employees.
+Some employers require general or specific certification for particular jobs.
+They may pay the cost of training and testing for employees.

 Welders, cutters, solderers, and brazers typically have an interest in the Building and Organizing interest areas, according to the Holland Code framework.
 The Building interest area indicates a focus on working with tools and machines, and making or fixing practical things.
 The Organizing interest area indicates a focus on working with information and processes to keep things arranged in orderly systems.